shadielfares/nvim-config/README.md

 2. Ensure you have Neovim installed.
 You can download it from [Neovim's official site](https://neovim.io/).

-3. Open Neovim and run `:PackerInstall` to install all the plugins specified in the configuration.
+3. Open Neovim and run `:Lazy install` to install all the plugins specified in the configuration.

 ## Features